-These US red lines will be noted in Iran, which will consider others means of exercising its influence.
+These US red lines will be noted in Iran, which will consider other means of exercising its influence.
 The potential for Iranian reprisals puts Iraq on edge.
-Iran’s stranglehold on Iraq’s gas and electricity supplies could come into play in Basra, where protests against poor services are already occurring, as Mustafa Sadoun reports, and temperatures area already exceeding 120 degrees Fahrenheit.
+Iran’s stranglehold on Iraq’s gas and electricity supplies could come into play in Basra, where protests against poor services are already occurring, as Mustafa Saadoun reports, and temperatures area already exceeding 120 degrees Fahrenheit.

-The decree by Iraqi Prime Minister Adel Abdul Mahdi for popular mobilization units (PMUs) to merge with the Iraqi military has so far enjoyed broad support among Iraqi leaders, including Muqtada al-Sadr, who has offered to disband his own militia.
-But as Ali Mamouri writes, “although Abdul Mahdi's move is an important step to prevent Iraq from becoming a battleground between Iran and the United States, there is no guarantee that the pro-Iran militias will abide by the decree.”
+The decree by Iraqi Prime Minister Adel Abdul Mahdi for Popular Mobilization Units (PMU) to merge with the Iraqi military has so far enjoyed broad support among Iraqi leaders, including Muqtada al-Sadr, who has offered to disband his own militia.
+But as Ali Mamouri writes, “Although Abdul Mahdi's move is an important step to prevent Iraq from becoming a battleground between Iran and the United States, there is no guarantee that the pro-Iran militias will abide by the decree.”